mongmogroup/auto-trading-framework/README.md

 ```

-2. Regarding Python stuffs, there could be 2 ways for setting up the training environment:
+2. Regarding Python stuffs, there could be some ways for setting up the training environment:
-* Create and Activate Virtual Environment (Optional but highly recommended)
+2.1.
+Create and Activate Virtual Environment (Optional but highly recommended)
     * cd into this repository
     ```bash
-    cd Deep-Reinforcement-Learning-for-Automated-Stock-Trading-Ensemble-Strategy-ICAIF-2020
+    cd auto-trading-framework
     ```
     * Under folder /auto-trading-framework, create a virtual environment
     ```bash